Ellen and Lee up early to go north for a wine tasting. The rest of us took a ferry to Menaggio, dashing onto the boat in the nick of time.

 Menaggio is just like Varenna.
 Don and Brett loitered far behind the rest of the group; talking, observing, stopping to point and ponder.
 We did a short wander - found a thrilling grocery store.
 "Don't touch the fruit!"
 Don, Lollie, Brett and I stopped for a cappuccino, while Mom and Dad scoped out a lunch spot.
 There was some fun confusion where the coffee lady thought Brett wanted grappa in in his espresso.
 The next stop on our mini-food fest was pizza and calzones on a cobblestoned side street.
 There were lots of local here too which we took to be a good sign.
 A construction worker at a table nearby had a streak of white hair in his mustache running from one nostril down to his upper lip.
 It looked like a big, drippy, Italian booger and it distracted Mom for a large part of our lunch.

 It rained a little bit while we ate lunch, so the restaurant extended a canopy out into the road.
 It didn't quite cover the far side of our table, so Mom, Don, and Lollie ate most of their lunch in the rain.
-By the time we finished our lunch, the town had closed up for afternoon naps, so we wandered back down to wait for the ferry dock.
+By the time we finished our lunch, the town had closed up for afternoon naps, so we wandered back down to the dock to wait for the ferry.

 Lollie and Mom stopped for gelato.